mmistakes/made-mistakes-jekyll/_posts/2012-09-13-frivmo-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @frivmo"
+title: "Black and white in a long overcoat"
 description: "PaperFaces portrait of @frivmo drawn with Paper by 53 on an iPad."
 image: paperfaces-frivmo-twitter-lg
 thumb: paperfaces-frivmo-twitter-150.jpg